 Have you experienced Luxury Train Travel In India?
 How was your experience?

 Disclaimer: I experienced The Golden Chariot on a blog trip with Incredible India.
-Though my trip was sponsored by the India Tourism, all experience and viewpoints are solely personal.
+Though my trip was sponsored, all experience and viewpoints are solely personal.
 I only recommend what I personally experience, and find worth appreciating.